anishn1/Stock-Portfolio-Tracker/README.md

 ```
 ### Usage

-1. Enter the stock ticker, date of investment, and the amount invested in GDP.
+1. Enter the stock ticker, date of investment, and the amount invested in GBP.

 2. To track another stock for your portfolio, click "➕ Add Another Investment"

 3. Click "Track Portfolio" to calculate current profit/loss and visualize performance.

-4. Use ❌ buttons next to rows to remove any investment to stop tracking it.
+4. Remove investments dynamically using ❌ buttons next to rows.

 ### Future Additions